SoftwareHeritage/swh-model/docs/data-model.rst

   some revisions are more equals than others and get selected by developers as denoting important project milestones known as "releases".
-Each release points to the last commit in project history corresponding to the release and might carry arbitrary metadata—e.g., release name and version, release message, cryptographic signatures, etc.
+Each release points to the last commit in project history corresponding to the release and carries metadata: release name and version, release message, cryptographic signatures, etc.

 Additionally, the following crawling-related information are stored as